-The Art of Knowledge Engineering
+1. The Art of Knowledge Engineering

 Knowledge-based systems (KBS) have proven to be an effective technology for solving many kinds of problem in business and industry.
 KBS succeed in solving problems where solutions are derived from the application of a substantial body of knowledge, rather than by the application of an imperative algorithm.
 In the 1980s, KBS technology was widely applied to solve stand-alone problems.
-Classic examples of the successful use of the technology were in diagnostic problemsolving (for example, in medicine or engineering), provision of advice (for example, in "help-desk" applications), and construction/configuration (for example, product manufacturing and transportation loading).
-In the 1990s, many organisations have identified their collective knowledge as their most important resource, and are applying KBS technology to capture and exploit these "knowledge assets" in a systematic manner (Liebowitz and Wilcox, 1997).
+Classic examples of the successful use of the technology were in diagnostic problem-solving (for example, in medicine or engineering), provision of advice (for example, in "help-desk" applications), and construction/configuration (for example, product manufacturing and transportation loading).